jmcjr94/Soundifying-Clusters/README.md

 I recall from similar projects that BPM (beats per minute) and pitch-related features were especially important information for supervised learning algorithms.
 Could it be the case for clustering as well?

-To find out, I represent tempo and tone with pitch and loudness respectively such that points on the graph with higher BPM play a higher-pitched note, and points higher in a particular note play a louder sound.
+To find out, I represent tempo and tone with pitch and loudness respectively such that points on the graph with higher BPM play a higher-pitched note, and points with more of a particular note play a louder sound.

 The graph gives preliminary support to the notion that BPM and tone are relatively important factors for algorithms to discern one cluster from another.
-Take for example the two leftmost clusters: while these two clusters are placed closely together, the top (blue) cluster plays sounds that are quieter than those in the bottom (orange) cluster, indicating that blue cluster-songs contain more of a given note than orange-cluster songs.
+Take for example the two leftmost clusters: while these two clusters are placed closely together, the top (blue) cluster plays sounds that are quieter than those in the bottom (orange) cluster, indicating that blue cluster songs contain more of a given note than orange cluster songs.

 # Now I will explain the other files in the repo.